jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   4 KiB         2 TiB             16 TiB
 ----------- --------------- ----------------------

-By 2008 it became appearant that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __Ext__ filesystem a bit longer, but the growth of ext had hit the end, and a newer fielsystem path needed to be developed to handle the larger sets of data and the massively improved hardware that existed from 1992, when ext was developed.
+By 2008 it became appearant that ext3 has reached the end of its development, and [Theodore Ts'o](https://en.wikipedia.org/wiki/Theodore_Ts%27o "Ts'o") announced that __ext4__ would extend the __Ext__ filesystem a bit longer, but the growth of ext had hit the end, and a newer filesystem path needed to be developed to handle the larger sets of data and the massively improved hardware that existed from 1992, when ext was developed.

 Ext4 saw the capacity extension of ext3 and introduction to __extents__.
 The ext4 filesystem can support volumes with sizes up to 1 exbibyte (EiB) and files with sizes up to 16 tebibytes (TiB).
 However, Red Hat recommends using XFS instead of ext4 for volumes larger than 100 TB.